 After seven years’ preparation and a two-month trial, Novell’s $1.3 billion antitrust lawsuit against Microsoft ended Friday in a hung jury.

+“It is confirmed that the jury could not come to an accord and that no length of further deliberation would alter that,” said a spokesman for Microsoft at the court.
+Novell filed its lawsuit seven years ago, claiming Microsoft abused its dominant position in the PC OS market to harm Novell’s desktop applications business.
 The jury at the U.S. District Court in Salt Lake City, Utah, had been deliberating the case for almost three days after closing arguments were presented earlier this week.
 On Friday the 12-member panel informed the judge they were unable to reach a unanimous decision and the judge declared a mistrial.

+At least one juror was in tears as the jury was dismissed, the Microsoft spokesman said.
+The jury had asked for clarification on several points during their deliberation, including questions about the definition of “middleware.”
+The terminology apparently caused some confusion.
+At one point, the jury asked whether Windows 95 was considered “an operating system or middleware,” court filings show.
 “While Novell is disappointed that the Jury was unable to reach a unanimous decision, Novell still believes in the strength of its claim,” the company said in a statement.
 “Clearly, this is a complicated technical case and Novell is hopeful that a re-trial will allow the opportunity to address any uncertainties some of the jurors had with this trial.”

 Joab Jackson covers enterprise software and general technology breaking news for IDG News Service